Chimney Repair Guide

 Repoint Chimney

-Mortar holds the chimney stack to the surrounding bricks.
-Over time, mortar can become loose and crumbly, which causes the stack to break away from the bricks.
+Mortar holds the bricks in the chimney stack together.
+Over time, mortar can become loose and crumbly, which can cause bricks in the stack to come loose.
 Repointing involves scraping out the damaged or crumbly mortar and replacing it with new mortar.

-Mix up a batch of new mortar.
+• Apply New Mortar — Mix up a batch of new mortar.
 This should be the same sort of consistency as peanut butter.
 Use a pointing trowel to press the mortar into all of the open joints so that it matches up with the existing mortar.
-Next, smooth the joints down with a tuck-pointing tool.
+Smooth the joints down with a tuck-pointing tool.

 Caulk Around Flue and Crown

-Then, use a caulk gun and a tube of high-heat mortar to completely fill the gap with a full bead of caulk.
+• Seal Joint Completely — Use a caulk gun and a tube of high-temperature sealant to completely fill the gap with a full bead of caulk.

 Patch Cracks in Crown